WHAT IS A 200 MILE/OVERNIGHT "LONG DISTANCE TEAM RELAY RACE?"

 Next, if you don't have two vehicles, reserve a van or SUV from our partner, Enterprise Rent-A-Car.
 We have negotiated special rates for Roads Less Traveled Relay participants.

 If you are from out of the area, or would like to spend some days after the relay, make hotel reservations early so you have a wider selection.
-Visit our Travel Section for lists of hotels.
+Visit our Travel Section for lodging information.